Tropical Depression 18W (2013): Other areas

 Within Laos severe flooding was reported with at least 10,000 structures damaged and economic losses reaching $61 million.
 The depression also produced heavy rainfall, within north-eastern, central and eastern parts of Thailand.
 Flash flooding was reported within the provinces of Kamphang Phet, Tak, Nan, Phetchabun, Phitsanulok, Khon Kaen, Ubon Ratchathani, Surin, Si Sa Ket, Nakhon Ratchasima, Amnat Charoen, Buri Ram, Nakhon Sawan, Lop Buri, Kanchanaburi, Sa Kaeo, Prachin Buri and Nakhon Nayok.

 Aftermath

-Most of all weather stations (except stations Vietnam) said that it was a tropical depression, not the storm on its release and only Vietnam recognizes it is a storm and the storm on its release.
+Many meteorology departments stated that the system was a tropical depression, but the Vietnamese Meteorological and Hydrological Administration would state that the system had peaked as a tropical storm.

 Mr. Bui Minh Tang confirms Da Nang city for the entire school students after the storm ends because of the Center's newsletter afternoon September 18 is reasonable, because this time there's heavy rain, but on 19 September is back to school "bit careful".